rihemebh/Devops-and-Testing/README.md

 It follows unit testing and precedes system testing.
 Integration testing takes as its input **modules that have been unit tested**, groups them in larger aggregates, applies tests defined in an integration test plan to those aggregates, and delivers as its output the integrated system ready for system testing.

+What is the difference between unit and integration testing?
+While unit tests always take results from a single unit, such as a function call, integration tests may aggregate results from various parts and sources.

+ Integration testing might require acting like a consumer or user of the application by:

+- Calling an HTTP REST API
+- Calling a Python API
+- Calling a web service
+- Running a command line

 Example :

 **Code**